OFCE/SIWU/README.md

 `commodity prices.r` produces the real price graph above and downloads data from World Bank.

 Once all dependencies are installed, data should be updated automatically when available.
+Install notably `devtools::install_github("ofce/ofce")`, `{eurostat}` and some more!

 `choc de prix.r` is an attempt to use daily data from Yahoo Finance, but some symbols are not always available so we dropped this method.